 You can take advantage of all that NetSuite has to offer; mobile apps, cross-departmental access to key business data, scheduled software updates performed by NetSuite themselves, and complete visibility into your business in real-time.
 All of this at a fraction of what an on-premise would cost.

 Be a Smarter Global Leader with Cloud-Based ERP Solutions

 In a world where having a competitive advantage could make or break your business, cloud-based ERP solutions step up to the plate.
 You will benefit from better inventory control, faster sales cycle, streamline employee onboarding process, more accurate performance management and automated procurement and order management among others.
 It is important to mention that cloud computing is compatible with low broadband internet.
-Based our the experience of the Big Bang ERP Maritius team, we can confirm NetSuite ERP works very well in bandwidth capacity as low as 512 Kbps.
-In our testing, we it was found that the Netsuite ERP loads much faster than system access through VPNs.
+Based on the experience of the Big Bang Mauritius team, we can confirm NetSuite ERP works very well in bandwidth capacity as low as 512 Kbps.
+In our testing, we found that the NetSuite ERP loads much faster than system access through VPNs.
 This means, emerging markets are well poised to leverage the ERP systems

 Cloud Computing as Part of Your Information Systems (IS) Strategy

-If cloud computing adoption is not part of your current or upcoming IS and IT Strategy, you definitely should have a second thought about it.
-At Big Bang ERP we have a pool of cloud computing certified experts with diverse backgrounds.
+If cloud computing adoption is not part of your current or upcoming IS and IT Strategy, you definitely should have second thoughts about it.
+At Big Bang, we have a pool of cloud computing-certified experts with diverse backgrounds.
 Whether you run a professional services firm, a retail business or a manufacturing plant, we can recommend the right cloud solution for your business.

 In the era of globalization, leaders should be able to operate worldwide and effectively lead global and virtual teams.
 Cloud-based ERPs give you the tools you need to operate and sustain your business globally.